hansemannn/titanium-replaykit/README.md

 - [x] iOS 11+
 - [x] Titanium SDK 7.1.0 (`appc sdk install -b 7_1_X`)
 - [x] Hyperloop 3.1.0
+- [x] An iOS device (I was not able to run the native API's on the Simulator)

 (Alternatively, you can use `require()` statements with SDK 7.0.2 and Hyperloop 3.0.2)